 Be prepared for a hard credit check

 When you apply for a loan, the lender will review your credit history.
 This is called a hard credit check, and it can temporarily lower your credit score.
-It's important to limit the number of loan applications you submit to avoid multiple hard credit checks.
+It's important to limit the number of loan applications you submit to payday lenders to avoid multiple hard credit checks.

 Look for a lender without credit score requirements

 Some lenders do not have a minimum credit score requirement.
-Instead, they will review your income, expenses, and debt-to-income ratio.
+Instead, they will review your full monthly income amount, expenses, and debt-to-income ratio.
 These lenders may have higher interest rates, but they can be a good option if you have a bad credit score.

 Types of bad credit loans

 There are two types of bad credit loans: secured and unsecured.
 Secured loans are backed by collateral, while unsecured loans are not.

 Secured loans are one of the types of loans that are an excellent option for those with a low credit score.
 The notable feature of secured loans is that they require collateral - a valuable asset that the lender can claim if you default on the loan.
 This could be property, like a home or car.
 In essence, you’re providing the lender with peace of mind about their investment, as they’ll have a way to recover their money even if you fail to repay.
 As a consequence, you're likely to be offered lower interest rates with secured loans than with unsecured loans.